Usually, I update this article in October, which I think of as flu vaccination time.

-- But no recent clinical trials of efficacy have been published.
+- I am not aware of any clinical trials of efficacy have been published.
 (Which means we don’t yet know whether people given this vaccine actually have a lower chance of being hospitalized during flu season.)

 For more information on flu shots for older adults, see:

 Q: Does Medicare cover the cost of influenza vaccination?

 Yes, yearly influenza vaccination is 100% covered by Medicare, with no deductible or co-pay.
 So if you get your flu shot from a health provider that accepts Medicare payment, there should be no cost.

 What’s new and resources for the 2020-2021 flu season

 The CDC maintains a page dedicated to the current flu season.
 There is a section for the public and also a section for providers.
 This is a good place to get up-to-date information on influenza and influenza vaccination.
 You can find it here: